quantiota/AI-Agent-Lab/docs/tasks/tasks.md

 - Include examples of similar work you've done (links to repositories or websites).
 - Provide a time estimate for the task(s) you select.

-We will hire multiple freelancers, so feel free to apply even if you’re only interested in one or two tasks.
+We will hire multiple developers, so feel free to apply even if you’re only interested in one or two tasks.
 The project is ongoing, and there's potential for long-term collaboration if this phase goes well.

 ---

-### Budget:
-Hourly or fixed-rate depending on the task(s) selected.
-Please include your rate and estimated hours for your chosen tasks in your proposal.